peterhinch/micropython-async/TUTORIAL.md

     event.clear()
 ```

-The coro raising the event may need to check that it has been serviced:
+The coro raising the event checks that it has been serviced:

 ```python
 async def foo(event):